Information on this site may change frequently and without notice. Please check back often.

 - RaiderCares and Counseling and Wellness Services will be available remotely to students in isolation or quarantine as needed.
 RaiderCares is Counseling and Wellness Services’ 24-hour phone line providing emotional support, assistance, crisis intervention, and suicide prevention to current Wright State students.
 Call RaiderCares at 833-848-1765 (TTY: 314-485-4345).

 - To the degree possible, students should continue academic activities remotely or request medical accommodations through the Office of Disability Services.

 - Wright State will coordinate responses to positive cases with the local Public Health Department, which may direct or affect scope of services.

-All housing communities will be open for Fall Semester 2020 (with reduced occupancy) for students who want to live in one of Wright State’s residence halls or on-campus apartments.
+We currently plan for all on-campus housing communities to be open for Fall Semester 2020 (with reduced occupancy) for students who want to live in one of Wright State’s residence halls or on-campus apartments.

 - There is space available in each residence hall and apartment community.
 Residents will be assigned housing according to the date of their application.

 - Each resident will have a single bedroom, to enhance personal safety, in both residence halls and apartments.
 An effort will be made to assign roommate requests as suitemates or neighbors.

 - Rates for all communities will remain unchanged. (e.g., students requesting a double room, but assigned by themselves, will still be charged a double rate.)